jjeongGrp/multifidelity-fatigue/README.md

 applications/sec4_5/
 ```

-This section studies how microstructure and texture assumptions affect CPFE-predicted fatigue life.
+This section examines how assumptions about microstructure and texture affect CPFE-predicted fatigue life.

 The folder contains three subfolders: